-How to Import Text with Placeholders in Proactive Campaigns
+How to Import and Format Text with Placeholders in Proactive Campaigns

 Did you know that placeholders can be formatted?
-If not, we will tell you some tricks to avoid collapses while emailing your customers.
+If not, we will share some tips to help you avoid collapses when emailing your customers.

 Rich-text editor